gr2m/merge-dependency-update-prs/README.md

 In a nutshell:

 1. Loads all your notifications
-2. Filters out notifications that look like PRs from Greenkeeper or Dependabot
+2. Filters out notifications that look like PRs from Dependabot
 3. Makess sure that all checks ran and that the combined status is success
 4. Merges the pull request using the `rebase` merge method
 5. Marks the notification as read